teamstudio/docs-export/docs/archiving.md

 # Archiving

 Teamstudio Export can generate an archive file from a Notes database.
 The archive file contains a complete copy of all of the design and data from the database but is stored in a simple, XML-based format that can be accessed with no proprietary tools or libraries.
-See (Archive File Format)[archivefmt.md] for more details on the structure of an archive file.
+See [Archive File Format](archive.md) for more details on the structure of an archive file.

 !!! note
     You need an active subscription to use the Teamstudio Export tool to **generate** archives, but